 Next Riley says, “I can’t stand still any longer” as he reaches around to nip at me.
 My “trainer’s brain” says, “show him who is boss, back him up, disengage his haunches and move those feet!”
 All this would have been accompanied by my look of disgust because feelings drive expression and this was not the behavior I wanted.
 Is that response bad or wrong?
 Not necessarily, minus the negative expression.
 Therefore, I do move him around a bit, but choose to remain calm and neutral, not angry.
 After a moment I stop, breathe, relax and ask him if he can let me finish now.
 I promise not to linger but explain there are things I need to do.
 He relaxes a bit, allowing me to finish.

 The conversation continues as we arrive at the mounting block.
 Riley says, “I can’t step up”, moving one foot, approximately 1 inch at a time, with every request I make.
 Ugh!
 It will take hours at this rate.
-(I can only imagine what you all are thinking now.
+(I can only imagine what some of you might be thinking now.
 What a spoiled rotten, disobedient horse…) Again, I could show him who is boss.
 I have the skills.
 I could get my stick and start tapping, or make him quickly reverse direction a few times and then demand that he step up.
 It would work as he is a trained horse.
 Enter the “Paradigm Shift”……….instead, I stop asking.
 I look around, take a breath and try to see things from his perspective.
 My listening reveals the problem.
 His butt is towards the open gate to the driveway and that is worrying him.
 He knows his job is to step up and stand still.
 My job is to listen to him and try to understand his “feelings” and this situation is making him nervous.
 Riley is an introvert.
 He often holds his nervousness deep inside.
 He doesn’t express it with head up, eyes big and dancing feet.
 Perhaps he knows that it might be difficult to be still while I swing my leg over his bare back just as the “cougar” is making his move to strike.
 My listening leads me to moving the block away from the gate and turning it to face the opening.
 Riley steps up on the first ask and stands perfectly still while I mount, because he is a trained horse, whose feelings had been considered.
-We then enjoyed a shorterJ, but wonderful winter ride.
+We then enjoyed a shorter……but wonderful winter ride.

 Points to Ponder

 Horses only have their body to communicate their feelings to us.
-Being a prey animal it is always first all about how it “feels”.
+Being a prey animal it is always first about how it “feels”.
 I listened and acknowledged what Riley was telling me.
 Then I calmly shared what I needed back to him.
 We compromised, creating enrichment, instead of controversy, deepening our connection.

 A trusted, leader does not explode, get angry and chase other horses away.
 Those are the traits of a bully.
 I could have chosen not to listen to how he was feeling, stick with my agenda and simply demand his obedience.
 He would have acquiesced, but at what cost to our relationship?